SylphAI-Inc/AdalFlow/docs/source/tutorials/index.rst

    * - :doc:`parameter`
      - The `Parameter` class stores the text, textual gradidents(feedback), and manage the states and applies the backpropagation in auto-diff.
    * - :doc:`optimizer`
      - The  `Optimizer` to define a structure and to manage `propose`, `revert`, and `step` methods.
-We will introduce a simpler `ORPO` optimizer.
+We defined two variants: `DemoOptimizer` and `TextOptimizer` to cover the prompt optimization and the few-shot optimization.
    * - :doc:`few_shot_optimizer`
-     - The few-shot optimizer to optimize the few-shot in-context learning.
+     - Subclassed from ``DemoOptimizer``, the few-shot optimizer to optimize the few-shot in-context learning.
    * - :doc:`auto_text_grad`
-     - Auto textual gradient for prompt optimization.
-It is the most capable and general optimizer in the library.
+     - Subclassed from ``TextOptimizer``, Auto textual gradient for prompt optimization.
+It is the most capable and general optimizer in the library to optimize instructions or generator output.
    * - :doc:`adalcomponent`
      - The ``intepreter`` between task pipeline and the trainer, defining train, validate steps, optimizers, evaluator, loss function, and backward engine.
    * - :doc:`trainer`